migauth/fiber-playground/README.md

 Oct 9
 - Advancing GLTF scenes - The glTF specification provides a way to describe whole scenes which may include a large hierarchy of other 3D objects, as well as lighting, animations, materials, textures, skeletons, morph targets, cameras and even other scenes.

+Oct 10
+- useGLTF - create models in blender and export them as glb files.
+Models are loaded dynamically using the useGLTF hook.